wordplaydev/wordplay/CONTRIBUTING.md

 -   [Curation](contributing/curation.md)
 -   [Management](contributing/management.md)

 Pick one of those, carefully read through all of it, ask questions in #wordplay about it.
-If it sounds like something you want to do, or learn to do, follow the guidance in those documents to contribute.
-It's okay if they all seem a bit overwhelming.
+If it sounds like something you want to do, or learn to do, then:

+1. Find the corresponding team [on GitHub](https://github.com/orgs/wordplaydev/teams) and send a request to join it.
+2. Follow the guidance in the corresponding document above to contribute.

+It's okay to be overwhelmed at this point.
 There's a lot to learn, but that's okay!
 You've got a whole community of people here ot help.

-And if you want to do something else, talk to Amy and we'll figure it out.
+And if you want to do something else, talk to Amy and we'll figure it out!